-If the concept SSD application is approved, a separate SSD application, or applications, will be lodged, exhibited and assessed for the detailed design and construction of the Over Station Development.
+A separate SSD application, or applications, must be lodged, exhibited and assessed for the detailed design and construction of the Over Station Development.

 State Significant Development assessment process:

-- The applicant, Sydney Metro, lodges an application and supporting documentation to the Department of Planning and Environment.
+- The applicant, Sydney Metro, lodges an application and supporting documentation to the Department.

 - The Department prepares the Secretary’s Environmental Assessment Requirements (SEARs), which outlines issues the applicant needs to address.

 - The applicant prepares and lodges an Environmental Impact Statement (EIS) to address the SEARs.

 - The Department publicly exhibits the EIS and consults with the community, local councils, government agencies and other key stakeholders.